ThibaultFillion/strengths/documentation/building_strengths_from_source.rst

   g++ -o engine.so src/engine.cpp -shared -static-libstdc++ -static-libgcc -static -O3 -Wall -Wextra

-You may need replace the "g++"" by the path where it is installed, depending on you configuration.
+You may have to replace "g++" by the path where it is installed, depending on your configuration.
 If everything works fine, it should produce the file "engine.so" in the "strengths/engines/strengths_engine" directory.
 From this point, you should be able to use Strengths normally, as it will be able to use its main simulation engine.